lextm/jekyll-theme-chirpy/_posts/2016-11-18-net-core-installation-with-visual-studio-2017-rc.md

 ![img-description](/images/net-core-installed.png)
 _Figure 1: .NET Core bits installed along with Visual Studio 2017._

 Well, easily you can see a list of installed products on your machine from Control Panel | Programs, whose names are really confusing.
-Let’s try to understand them in the following way.
+Let's try to understand them in the following way.

 # .NET Core 1.0.0 Family
 The 1.0.0 release was published in June.
 So the first three items are related to it.